amachg/RP-Lidar_Sfml/README.md

-# Slamtec RPLIDAR Viewer, using SFML, for Windows	or	Linux
+# Slamtec RPLIDAR scan graphics viewer, using SFML, on Windows	or	Linux

- 2D LIDAR scan-data display, using C++, SFML graphic, built by cmake.

-This code reads point-cloud data from an RPLIDAR Device and displays the output on an SFML display window in realtime.
+This code creates a LIDAR 2D scan data display, that reads point-cloud data from an RPLIDAR Device and displays the output, on an SFML display window, in realtime.
-Also displayed are closest/farthest distance arrows, low/hight distance limits, the axes and the device.
+Also displayed are closest/farthest distance arrows, low/hight distance limits, the axes and the LIDAR device.

 The user can move the axes origin with the arrow keys and zoom with the mouse wheel.

-I have avoided using STL (except once) in order to make it easy to migrate it to Arduino.
+Developed in C++.
+I have avoided using STL (except once) in order to make it easy to migrate to Arduino.

-Author: Tassos, Created on October 2023
+Author: Tassos, Created in October 2023

 Requires:
 * Windows	or	Linux